The Tenth Planet

 Sue: I can’t understand a ****ing word they’re saying.
 But it’s a great concept.
 Now, if only the actors could open their mouths in time with the dialogue, they could be on to a winner.

-Nicol: They might look scary but they sound ridiculous.
+Nicol: They may look scary, but they sound ridiculous.

 Oh no.

-Sue: Don’t get annoyed, but you have to admit that he sounds a bit like Zippy from Rainbow.
+Sue: Don’t get annoyed, Neil, but you have to admit that he sounds like Zippy from Rainbow.
 Sorry, I’m just winding you up.

-Sue: They are starting to freak me out a bit.
+Sue: They’re starting to freak me out a bit.

-Sue: They are seriously starting to freak me out.
+Sue: They are seriously beginning to freak me out.

-The freakiest bit has to be when Krang (at least I think it’s Krang) relentlessly interrogates the Snowcap personnel as if he’s conducting a survey for Matalan.
+The freakiest bit is when Krang (at least we think it’s Krang) interrogates the base personnel like he’s conducting a survey for Matalan.

-Me: I love this bit – the way he casually informs the Open University professor that planet Earth is doomed, as he makes some notes for his files is genuinely horrific.
+Me: I love this.
+The way he casually informs the Open University professor that Earth is doomed, as he makes some notes for his files, is genuinely horrific.

-When he’s not pressing the staff for their National Insurance number, the Cyberman explains that their home planet, Mondas, is draining energy away from planet Earth.
-Which means planet Earth is toast.
+When they finish pressing the staff for their National Insurance numbers, the Cybermen explain their home planet, Mondas, is draining Earth’s energy.

-Nicol: That’s my cue to leave.
+Nicol: Right, that’s my cue to leave.
 I have to get back to some real science.

-Me: Actually, the person who invented the Cybermen, Kit Pedler, was a real scientist.
-The concept of the Cybermen draws on real science around at the time, especially organ transplants and cybernetics.
+Me: Actually, the person who invented the Cybermen, Kit Pedler, was a real scientist, and the Cybermen are inspired by real technology that was around at the time, especially organ transplants and cybernetics.
 In fact, if I’m not mistaken, the first heart transplant took place a few weeks after this episode aired.

 Nicol: They’re still rubbish.

 There’s no arguing with that – it only takes Ben and Cutler a few minutes to regain control of the base, wiping out all the alien invaders in the process.
 So much for them being as hard as nails.
-But there’s more of them coming.
+However, more are coming.
 A lot more.

-Sue: Either somebody has sneezed on the radar screen or they’re in big trouble now.
+Sue: Either somebody’s sneezed on the radar screen or they’re in big trouble now.

 Episode 3